idea4good/GuiLiteSamples/doc/Serial.md

-# How to use serial with Android phone
+# How to use serial with Android phone？
 With the help of serial calbe, you can connect external device with Android phone.
 In this case, the external device is PC,

 ## Prerequisite